Sightline Payments Review

 Summary

-Sightline Payments is the US cashless casino specialist — Play+ is the FDIC-insured wallet primitive that runs underneath branded deposit cards for FanDuel, DraftKings, BetMGM, Caesars and most major US sportsbooks, and Sightline is the only cashless provider live with every major casino management system (IGT, Konami, Aristocrat, Light & Wonder).
+Sightline Payments is the US cashless casino specialist.
+Play+ is the FDIC-insured wallet primitive that runs underneath branded deposit cards for FanDuel, DraftKings, BetMGM, Caesars and most major US sportsbooks, and Sightline is the only cashless provider live with every major casino management system (IGT, Konami, Aristocrat, Light & Wonder).
 For a US-licensed sportsbook or land-based casino, this is a top-of-shortlist option.
 The trade-offs are sharp: US-only, no crypto, no self-serve API, no native mobile SDK, no published rate card, and a small headcount (~70) following years of restructuring.
 For anyone operating outside the United States or expecting a developer-distributed PSP, Sightline is the wrong door entirely.
-For US-domestic regulated gaming operators, especially those with land-based cashless ambitions, the question is not whether to evaluate Sightline — it is how Sightline pairs with the other vendors in the stack.
+For US-domestic regulated gaming operators, especially those with land-based cashless ambitions, the question is less whether to evaluate Sightline than how it pairs with the other vendors in the stack.

 Strongest Point

 Closed-loop FDIC architecture and casino management system depth.
-Player funds sit in Bank of George or Cross River accounts, not on the operator's books — the deposit moves wallet-to-operator rather than card-to-operator, which structurally eliminates a class of CNP fraud and chargeback exposure.
-Integrations live with every major CMS provider in North America.
-VIP Select extends balances to $1M with multi-million aggregate FDIC coverage — a primitive no other US iGaming wallet has shipped.
-Client roster (DraftKings, FanDuel, BetMGM, Caesars, MGM, Hard Rock, Resorts World, Rush Street, Churchill Downs, Oregon Lottery, Pennsylvania Lottery) is the strongest validation in the US cashless gaming segment.
-JPMorgan Payments as both strategic investor and primary processor is meaningful infrastructure.
+Player funds sit in Bank of George or Cross River accounts rather than on the operator's books, and the deposit moves wallet-to-operator rather than card-to-operator, which structurally eliminates a class of CNP fraud and chargeback exposure.
+Integrations are live with every major CMS provider in North America.
+VIP Select extends balances to $1M with multi-million aggregate FDIC coverage, a primitive no other US iGaming wallet has shipped.
+The client roster (DraftKings, FanDuel, BetMGM, Caesars, MGM, Hard Rock, Resorts World, Rush Street, Churchill Downs, Oregon Lottery, Pennsylvania Lottery) is the strongest validation in the US cashless gaming segment, and JPMorgan Payments as both strategic investor and primary processor is meaningful infrastructure.

 Key Limitation

-United States only.
-No European, UK, MGA, UKGC, LATAM or APAC presence.
-No crypto support of any kind.
-No public developer API or self-serve onboarding — every integration is a B2B partnership going through a CMS or gateway.
-No native mobile SDK.
-No public Trustpilot profile (so no third-party consumer-trust anchor).
-Headcount around 70 employees as of early 2026 after multiple restructuring rounds, with Glassdoor sentiment at 2.7/5 from 15 reviews flagging strategic-direction concerns.
+United States only, with no European, UK, MGA, UKGC, LATAM or APAC presence and no crypto support of any kind.
+There is no public developer API or self-serve onboarding, since every integration is a B2B partnership going through a CMS or gateway, and there is no native mobile SDK.
+There is no public Trustpilot profile, so no third-party consumer-trust anchor, and headcount is around 70 employees as of early 2026 after multiple restructuring rounds, with Glassdoor sentiment at 2.7/5 from 15 reviews flagging strategic-direction concerns.
 If any of those constraints matter to your operation, Sightline is either eliminated or relegated to a co-vendor role.

 Recommendation